 There are multiple types of personal injury cases:

 No matter what type of accident occurs, a personal injury lawyer can help.
-Though car accidents are the most common, an attorney specializing in personal injury can help you navigate the aftermath of any kind of injury accident.
+Though car accidents are the most common, an attorney specializing in personal injury can help you navigate the aftermath of any kind of injury accident and prove negligence.

-If another person’s negligence caused your injuries, Thompson Law can help.
+If another person’s negligence caused your injuries, Thompson Law can help prove negligence.
 A personal injury lawyer can help you get compensation for medical bills, pain and suffering, and lost wages.
 Call us today for a FREE CONSULTATION to discuss your legal rights and options.

 What is negligence?